Potapota Yaki: Kameda’s Classic Sweet Senbei Cracker

-Thus, the majority of Senbei rice crackers available at supermarkets in Japan have a little salty flavor.
-But some Senbei, like Sanko-Seika Yuki no Yado, are rather sweet in taste.
+Thus, the majority of Senbei available at stores in Japan are salty/savory.
+But some, including Sanko Yuki no Yado, have a sweet taste rather than salty.

-This Senbei was introduced into Japan’s market in 1986, when I was a kid and fell in love with this sweet rice cracker right away after I came across it.
+The product was introduced into the market in 1986 when I was a kid, and I fell in love with this right after the first bite.

 These are Pota Pota Yaki Senbei.
 As you can see in the photo, they are brushed with sweet soy sauce applied only to one side.

 The surface is dry and doesn’t stick to your fingers.

 Unlike regular Senbei, these crackers are soft with a light texture and melt in your mouth.